 As noted in 2.C.ii, Idaho has produced a list of star ratings for all schools.
-The aggregate data for that preliminary designation is included in Table 2.
-A de-identified preliminary-list of all the Title I schools for 2011 2012, their-priority, focus, and reward status categoriesschools are provided in Table 2.
-In spring-summer 2012, Idaho will provided an appeal process, in the same format as the current Adequate Yearly Progress (AYP) appeals, whereby districts ean-reviewed the underlying data in a secure setting and appeals appealed any discrepancies.
-Once-Now that this appeal process is completed, Idaho will-has produced a list of all Two Star schools for the U_S b.
-In identifying focus schools, was the SEA's methodology based on the achievement and lack of progress over a number of years of one or more subgroups of students identified under ESEA section 1111(b)(2)(C)(v)(II) in terms of proficiency on the statewide assessments that are part of the SEA's differentiated recognition, accountability, and support system or, at the high school level, graduation rates for one or more subgroups?
+The aggregate data for that designation is included in Table 2.
+A de-identified list of priority, focus, and reward schools are provided in Table 2.
+In summer 2012, Idaho provided an appeal process, in the same format as the current Adequate Yearly Progress (AYP) appeals, whereby districts reviewed the underlying data in a secure setting and appealed any discrepancies.
+Now that this appeal process is completed, Idaho has produced a list of all Two Star schools for the U.S. Department of Education.